 Unless you intend on contributing to the mongo-c-driver, you will want to build from a release tarball.

-The most recent release of libmongoc is 1.4.1 and can be.
+The most recent release of libmongoc is 1.4.0 and can be downloaded here.
 The following snippet will download and extract the driver, and configure it:

 If configure completed successfully, you'll see something like the following describing your build configuration.